 - Guide 1: How to Remove YourConnectivity.net from Windows.

-- Guide 2: Get rid of YourConnectivity.net from Mac OS X.
+- Guide 2: Get rid of YourConnectivity.net on Mac OS X.

-- Guide 3: Remove YourConnectivity.net from Google Chrome.
+- Guide 3: Remove YourConnectivity.net in Google Chrome.

 - Guide 4: Erase YourConnectivity.net from Mozilla Firefox.